nitlang/nitutorial/03_control.md

 # Control Structures and conditions

-Usual control structure, like condition and loops, are available.
+Usual control structures, like conditions and loops, are available.

-Most of them exists in two flavor: one-liner and multi-line.
+Most of them exists in two flavors: one-liner and multi-line.

 The one-liner flavor needs a single statement just after the control.